myopjs/playground-stocks-app/README.md

 - Interactive stock price charts with multiple time ranges
 - Portfolio management with holdings tracking
 - Practice trading platform (simulated, no real money)
+- Buy and sell stocks with confirmation modals
+- Track portfolio performance with gain/loss calculations
+- Dynamic cash balance updates after trades
+- Daily change tracking for portfolio holdings

 ## Myop Components

 The application uses the following Myop components :

 ### Top Bar
-Navigation header component displaying the application branding and navigation elements.
+Navigation header component displaying:
+- Application branding and portfolio name
+- Cash available balance
+- Total portfolio value
+- Daily change with percentage (color-coded positive/negative)
+- User avatar

 ### Stocks List
 Displays a searchable list of stocks with the following features:
 - Search functionality to filter stocks by symbol or name
 - Tab navigation between "All Stocks" and "My Portfolio" views
 - Stock items showing symbol, company name, price, change percentage, and daily change
-- Double-click on a stock to view its chart
+- Click on a stock row to view its chart
+- Trade button on each stock to open the trading modal
+- "My Portfolio" tab shows only owned stocks with gain/loss since purchase
 - Visual selection state for the currently selected stock

 ### Stock Graph